Janamou/android-testing-codelab/02-espresso/README.md

 #### Search for button and click on it

-Search for the button with resource id message_btn and perform click on it.
+Search for the button with resource id `message_btn` and perform a click on it.

 ```java
 // Opens new Activity